 The second phase, Afrint II, was launched in 2008 and aimed to trace patterns of change among these households given the growing policy interest in smallholder based agrarian development in both national, regional and international circles.
 Since 2010, a downsized Afrint III was launched covering the original sample in six countries – Ghana, Kenya, Malawi.
 Mozambique, Tanzania and Zambia - in which the scope has been broadened to include linkages between farm and non farm sources of livelihoods as well as gendered patterns of access to income both within and outside agriculture.
 The first two rounds of Afrint were headed by Professor Göran Djurfeldt at the Department of Sociology, the third round is headed by Associate Professor Agnes Andersson Djurfeldt from the Department of Human Geography.
 From the Department of Human Geography, apart from Agnes, Maria Archila, Ola Hall and Magnus Jirström are also part of the Afrint group.
 Afrint has received funding in a number of phases, in 2010 from Vetenskapsrådet (Hum-Sam), Sida (U-forsk) in 2011 and in 2014 through the DFID-ESRC Growth Research Programme (DEGRP) and again through Vetenskapsrådet (Utvecklingsforskning).
 Currently, there are twenty senior researchers working within Afrint.

 Database and questionnaires

-The database from Afrint I and II is freely available in the public domain
+The database from Afrint I and II is freely available to download (.zip-file) below:

 The questionnaires are free to copy.
 Please acknowledge the source as: The Afrint Project, Lund University (www.keg.lu.se).